mlresearch/v124/_posts/2020-08-27-wengel-mogensen20a.md

 ---
 title: Causal screening in dynamical systems
-abstract: "{Many classical algorithms output graphical representations of causal structures by testing conditional independence among a set of random variables.
+abstract: Many classical algorithms output graphical representations of causal structures by testing conditional independence among a set of random variables.
 In dynamical systems, local independence can be used analogously as a testable implication of the underlying data-generating process.
 We suggest some inexpensive methods for